Your database is growing, your emails look great, and you make it into recipients’ inboxes. You even have a decent open rate.

 - Implement the change or revert to further testing.

-7. Email is generating more revenue than you think
+7. Email marketing is generating more revenue than you think

 There are two variables to consider when measuring email marketing attribution when looking at which marketing channels are generating revenue.

 What action did the customer take when they received the email?
 And how long should the campaign be tracked?

 It’s worth thinking carefully about how you weigh up these variables.
-By placing too much emphasis on direct email clicks, you risk undervaluing the impact of marketing emails.
+By placing too much emphasis on direct email clicks, you risk undervaluing the impact of your email marketing.

 Data from the DMA’s 2019 Consumer Email Tracking Report shows that customers are saving your emails for later, or taking indirect routes to your products.
 Consider this longer purchase cycle when tracking campaigns.
 The action taken as a result of the email may take place hours or even days later.